matiasburni/manager-README/README.md

 # Manager README
 Hey there...
-If you're reading this, probably worked/work/will-work together, or you want to copy my readme.
+If you're reading this, you probably worked/work/will-work with me, or you want to copy my readme.
 In any case, I'm happy to have you here.
 I'm here to learn, add value, and enjoy the ride.
 I'm not a visionary, and probably you're smarter than me... let's start.

 Feel free to ping me on [Twitter](https://twitter.com/matiasburni) or [Linkedin](https://www.linkedin.com/in/matiasburni/?locale=en_US).

 ## About Me
 I'm Matias.
-I'm from Argentina, and I'm married; I have two kids, I live in Barcelona (Spain), I'm a software engineer (more console than dev, build/release engineer, or DevOps kind).
-I like [padel](https://www.youtube.com/watch?v=RGUOHfNaoco&ab_channel=WorldPadelTour) and mountain bike... ex frustrated [squash](https://www.youtube.com/watch?v=nTcvGK3k1IQ&ab_channel=PSASQUASHTV) player (lol).
+I'm from Argentina, and I'm married; I have three kids, I live in Barcelona (Spain), I'm a software engineer (more console than dev, build/release engineer, or DevOps kind).
+I like [padel](https://www.youtube.com/watch?v=RGUOHfNaoco&ab_channel=WorldPadelTour) and mountain bike...
+A frustrated [squash](https://www.youtube.com/watch?v=nTcvGK3k1IQ&ab_channel=PSASQUASHTV) player.
 I speak Spanish/English/French, and I'm learning Catalan.
-I'm not an English native speaker, so please be patient; corrections are accepted (this is how I grow).
+I'm not an native English speaker, so please be patient; corrections are accepted (this is how I grow).
 I'm an extrovert, but lately, with age, I have become more selective with people in my personal life.

 ## My Values & Principles
 **Default to action**.